Betances, Montgomery make season debuts in Yanks’ loss

 UP NEXT

-Blue Jays: Toronto starts a three-game series at Baltimore Tuesday.
+Blue Jays: Toronto starts a three-game series Tuesday at Baltimore.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports